Everything You Need to Know About Paralegal Certificate and Degree Programs

 Those who are trying to build a career in the legal field but without having to spend several years and money going back to school may go for paralegal certificate programs.
 These shorter paralegal programs can take anywhere from three months to a full year to complete, and they are typically being offered by vocational and business schools.
 It’s not unlikely, however, for community colleges and even some universities to offer them as well.

 Signing up for paralegal certificate programs is usually intended for individuals who are ready to hit the books and complete a degree program.
 Coursework involved depends on the length of the program and, right after completion, those who have paralegal certificate may be employed for entry level work at small law firms.
 It is important to note that as a new candidate you may be competing with other applicants who have a paralegal degree from an accredited ABA approved school.
 In some cases, it might be more beneficial to enroll in an accelerated paralegal degree program, like the one offered by Fremont University.

 Paralegal Associate Degree Programs

 For those who dream of becoming paralegals but do not want to spend a great deal of their time and financial resources going to college, there are paralegal associate degree programs available.
 Most community colleges that offer two-year courses typically offer associate degree programs specifically designed for paralegal students.
 There are some colleges and universities offering it as well.

 For those wondering how long does paralegal school take at an accelerated college, let’s go over a few options.
-For those who don’t want to spend 2 full years (or more) in a community college; fight for classes; and try to make school schedules fit with their busy life, there are alternatives such as the accelerated Associates Degree program at Fremont College.
-The Paralegal program at Fremont College is only 15 months (just a little over a year) and you are pre-enrolled in the classes you need with a set schedule.
+For those who don’t want to spend 2 full years (or more) in a community college; fight for classes; and try to make school schedules fit with their busy life, there are alternatives such as the accelerated Associates Degree program at Fremont University.
+The Paralegal program at Fremont University is only 15 months (just a little over a year) and you are pre-enrolled in the classes you need with a set schedule.
 It is also one of the few ABA approved paralegal programs in California.